b-kwizera/alu-higher_level_programming/python-data_structures/README.md

-Python function 8-multiple_returns.py returns length and first character of string Python function 9-max_integer.py finds max integer in list Python function 10-divisible_by_2.py returns list indicating multiples of 2
+Python function 8-multiple_returns.py returns length and first character of string Python function 9-max_integer.py finds max integer in list Python function 10-divisible_by_2.py returns list indicating multiples of 2 Python function 11-delete_at.py deletes item at a given index of list